dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 NoSQL databases typically support high availability and partition tolerance, implemented as horizontal scalability.
 As the CAP theorem specifies, you can only have two of the three properties, and with partition tolerance, you lose the consistency property.

 If replicas were to lose connectivity in a "highly consistent" database cluster, you wouldn't be able to write to the database.
-The system would reject the write operation as it cannot replicate the change to all of the underlying replicas.
+The system would reject the write operation as it cannot replicate that change to every underlying replica.
+Every copy of the data has to match before the transaction can complete.
 Whereas a "highly available" database cluster would allow the write operation and update each replica as it becomes available.

 > Care must be taken with these descriptions as some databases support configurations that can *"toggle"* these principles.
 For example, MySQL can be configured as either consistent and available or available and partition tolerant.